ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

-# SKA Data Lifecycle Management chart
+# SKA Data Lifecycle Management Chart

 *This is a work in progress*